 RHAB is Nationally Accredited by CORE

 The Rehabilitation Counseling program at Kent State University is fully accredited by the Council on Rehabilitation Education (CORE) through 2018 www.core-rehab.org.
-The masters degree program has a goal of admitting 10-15 students in each graduate cohort.
-The program admits each year in the fall, spring and summer.
+The Master's degree program has a goal of admitting 10-15 students in each graduate cohort.
+The program admits each year in the fall, spring, and summer.
 Student outcomes are evaluated each year on a variety of different metrics that are part of the overall program evaluation.
+In terms of retention, 38 of the 42 students who were enrolled in our program during the Calendar Year 2010 have graduated from the program for a retention/graduation rate of 90%.

 Currently, the graduate program has a total of 46 students.
-The program has two full-time tenure-track faculty and five part-time adjunct faculty who teach the CORE accredited curriculum.
+The program has two full-time tenure track faculty and five part-time adjunct faculty who teach the CORE accredited curriculum.
 The instructor to student ratio is 1:6.
-The average instructor rating for rehabilitation counseling courses for the 2010-2011 academic year is 4.65.
-The current grade point average of the students in the program is 3.86.
+The average instructor rating for rehabilitation counseling courses for the 2012-2013 academic year is 4.63.
+The current grade point average of the students in the program is 3.79.

-For the 2010-2011 academic year, a total of 12 students graduated from the program.
+For the 2012-2013 academic years, a total of 14 students graduated from the program.
 100% of students passed their clinical coursework.
-During the same 2010-2011 academic year, 92% Kent State’s graduates passed the Certified Rehabilitation Counselor (CRC) exam www.crccertification.com and 100% of the graduates are employed or pursuing advanced academic degrees.
+During the same 2012-2013 academic year, 92% Kent State's graduates passed the Certified Rehabilitation Counselor (CRC) exam www.crccertification.com and 100% of the graduates are employed or pursuing advanced academic degrees.
+Our graduates work in a variety of rehabilitation settings including the state Vocational Rehabilitation program, private for-profit firms, community non-profit agencies, independent living centers, mental health agencies, substance abuse treatment facilities, corrections, hospitals, and colleges and universities.

-Thirty five percent of the students are from underrepresented groups, including people with disabilities.
-The program has one RSA training grant and numerous other funded projects that have generated over $2.5 million during the 2010-2011 academic year in student support in the form of tuition and scholarships.
+Thirty-five percent of the students are from underrepresented groups, including people with disabilities.
+The program has one RSA training grant and numerous other funded projects that have generated over $2.5 million during the 2012-2013 academic year in student support in the form of tuition and scholarships.